Bira/octopus-carnival/_posts/2026-07-29-dfrpg-adventurers-cleric.md

 adventure under heavy encumbrance for a bit before you gain access to that.

 Disadvantage-wise, "intolerant inquisitor" and "compassionate saint" are the two big choices here.
-Most of the section is spent on spell list recommendations, with one example centered on buffs, one on healing, and another on supernatural warfare with spells effective against creatures like demons and undead.
+The rest of this section is mostly spent on spell list recommendations, with one example centered on buffs, one on healing, and another on supernatural warfare with spells effective against creatures like demons and undead.

 Even if GMs don't allow "multiclassing" (i.e., picking special powers from other templates), clerics still have access to the Holy Might powers listed under the